andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Once every few years
     - Never
     - Don't know
+    - Other

-*Q3.8*: Are members of the government or ruling party of `country_name` involved in your work?
+*Q4.8*: Are members of the government or ruling party of `country_name` involved in your work?

 :   Single answer